ISP Teacher Role Profile

 Teachers must maintain high standards of ethics and behavior, within and outside school, by:

-- Treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher’s professional position
+- Treating students with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher’s professional position

-- Having regard for the need to safeguard pupils’ well-being
+- Having regard for the need to safeguard students’ well-being

 - Showing tolerance of and respect for the rights of others